thinkmassive/BitcoinPlumbers/content/about.md

 Right now I'm just curious to know if anyone visits the site.

 ### Hosting Infrastructure
-We host on Netlify, which pulls from the public Github repo [https://github.com/thinkmassive/BitcoinPlumbers](https://github.com/thinkmassive/BitcoinPlumbers).
+The site is hosted on Netlify, which pulls from the public Github repo [https://github.com/thinkmassive/BitcoinPlumbers](https://github.com/thinkmassive/BitcoinPlumbers)